SkynetLabs/skynet-webportal/setup-scripts/README.md

      with path to the location in the bucket where we want to store the daily backups.

 1. `docker-compose up -d` to restart the services so they pick up new env variables
-1. add your custom Kratos configuration to `/home/user/skynet-webportal/docker/kratos/config/kratos.yml` (in particular, the credentials for your mail server should be here, rather than in your source control).
-For a starting point you can take `docker/kratos/config/kratos.yml.sample`.

 ## Subdomains